filipolszewski/prioritized-her/README.md

 - Exlporation Noise and Dynamic Input Normalization
 - Hindsight Experience Replay with 'future' and 'final' modes
 - PER as an optional mode(in progress)

+21.10.2018: I am making this repository public.
+Please note that for now, this code might now work 100% correct.